Hasindu1/Hasindu1/README.md

 ### Talking about Personal Stuffs:

-- 🔭 I’m currently working at Codegen Internation as a Software Engineer.
+- 🔭 I’m currently working as a Software Engineer.

 - 💬 Ask me about Java based technolgies,ReactJs Iam happy to help